snakamura/log/2025/6/existential_universal1.md

 data SomeC c = forall a. (c a) => MkSomeC a
 ```

-You can put a value that implements a constraint `c` to `SomeC` such as `MkSomeC True :: SomeC Show`.
-You can do more than applying `id` with it because you can use the constraint `Show a` when you pattern match on `MkSomeC a`.
+With a constraint, you can put only a value that implements a constraint `c` to `SomeC` such as `MkSomeC True :: SomeC Show`.
+You can do more than just applying `id` with it using the constraint `Show a` when you pattern match on `MkSomeC a`.

 ```
 fromSomeCShow :: SomeC Show -> String